 We extend credit to certain of our customers for long periods of time and there is no assurance that we will be able to recover outstanding amounts in part, full or at all.
 We have and may continue to have high levels of outstanding receivables.
-For the six months ended September 30, 2017 and Fiscals 2017, 2016 and 2015, our trade receivables were ₹2,501.74 million, ₹2,167.07 million, ₹2,211.21 million and ₹1,819.14 million, respectively.
-Our trade receivables accounted for 38.6%, 42.5% and 44.6% of our revenue from operations for Fiscals 2017, 2016 and 2015, our average outstanding receivable days were 128 days, 141 days, 155 days and 163 days, respectively, while our average outstanding payment days to our vendors for the six months ended September 30, 2017 and Fiscals 2017 and Fiscals 2017, 2016 and 2015, 2015 were comparatively shorter at 82 days, 95 days, 117 days and 114 days, respectively.
+For Fiscals 2017, 2016 and 2015, our trade receivables were ₹2,167.07 million, ₹2,211.21 million and ₹1,819.14 million, respectively, which accounted for 38.6%, 42.5% and 44.6% of our revenue from operations, respectively for each of such periods.
+Further, for Fiscals 2017, 2016 and 2015, our average outstanding receivable days were 141 days, 155 days and 163 days, respectively, while our average outstanding payment days to our vendors for Fiscals 2017, 2016 and 2015 were comparatively shorter at 95 days, 117 days and 114 days, respectively.
 Hence, if delays or defaults in client payments continue or increase in proportion to our total revenues, it could negatively affect our cash flows and consequently affect our financial condition and operations.
-Further, while we may take appropriate action in the event of a non-payment of receivables, there can be no assurance that we will be able to successfully recover outstanding amounts owed to us in part or full, which in turn could affect our cash flows and may adversely affect our financial conditions.
+Further, while we may take appropriate action in the event of a non-payment of receivables, there can be no assurance that we will be able to successfully recover outstanding amounts owed to us in part or full, which in turn could affect our cash flows and may adversely affect our financial condition and operations.